beerjson/beerjson/docs/water.json.md

 ## WaterType

-WaterType collects the attributes of a regional brewing water to store as record information
+WaterType collects the attributes of a brewing water to store as record information

 **WaterType** is an object with all properties from [WaterBase](#waterbase) and these additional properties: